aiman1717a/foto-foshi-web/README.md

 # FotoFoshi
 This project is seperated into 2 mono repos.
+Clone this whole project into the projects folder

 | Repo     | Description        |
 |----------|--------------------|